mxl-space/gr-hdfs/README.md

 #### Installation in a Conda Environment

-If using a Conda environment, specify the Python executable and CMake installation directory:
+If using a Conda environment, you need to specify the Python executable and CMake installation directory:

 ```bash
 conda activate <ENV_NAME>